 - Government workers retire about 2.5 years earlier.

-- Private sector workers are more than four times more likely to lose their jobs.
+- Private sector workers are more than 4 times more likely to lose their jobs.

 Poor quality working conditions result in poor quality service.

 For-profit facilities invest the minimum in patient care so they can maximize dividends to shareholders.
-That is why the Covid death rate in Ontario’s for-profit nursing homes was four times higher than it was in public municipal nursing homes.
+That is why the COVID death rate in Ontario’s for-profit nursing homes was 4 times higher than it was in public municipal nursing homes.
 Yet these same for-profit corporations, who are responsible for the deaths of 4,000 Ontario residents, were granted 30-year licenses and permission to add 18,000 more long-term-care beds.